lambdaterms/purescript-read-ref/README.md

 # purescript-read-ref

-Simple mutable reference with guaranteed single mutator and read only endpoint.
+Example implemenation of mutable reference with guaranteed single mutator and read only endpoint.